 Island knowledge, national expertise

-Financial matters following the separation of an unmarried family can vary from simple to extremely complicated, especially with regard to property.
+Financial matters following the separation of an unmarried family can be extremely complicated, especially with regard to property.

-In fact, the majority of disputes following a relationship breakdown, whether the couple was married or unmarried, centre on the occupation or ownership of property.
+In fact, the majority of disputes following any kind of relationship breakdown centre on the occupation or ownership of property.

 If there is a dispute concerning the ownership of the property, the usual way to resolve this is to make an application under the Trust of Land and Appointment of Trustees Act 1996.